Goodka7/MultiCloud-AI/README.md

 <img src="https://github.com/user-attachments/assets/45004723-f568-4b18-a8fd-21eafe11d34a" width="800" />

 ```
- Name the repository and leave all other options as default > Click create.
+ I named the repository and left all other options as default > Clicked create.
 ```

 ---